outaagunga/documentation/strategy-forex.md

 ```
 ---
 ---
 Top down analys.
-The line are the 4 hour highs and lows
+The lines are the 4 hour highs and lows.
+They are you point of interest when you move to lower timeframe e.g 15min
 ```vb
 //@version=5
 indicator("Top-Down Analysis Dashboard", overlay=true)